-That's why we built HostScore—our independent rating algorithm that looks beyond the marketing fluff.
-Today, I'm pulling back the curtain on exactly how it works, what data we collect, and why our ratings sometimes contradict what hosting companies claim about themselves.
+That is why we built HostScore, our independent rating algorithm that looks beyond the marketing fluff.
+I am going to show exactly how it works, what we track, and why our ratings sometimes clash with what hosting companies say about themselves.

 The Problem with Traditional Hosting Reviews

-Most hosting review sites operate on affiliate commissions.
-They rank providers based on who pays the highest referral fees, not actual performance.
-I've seen hosts with 30-second response times ranked above providers delivering sub-100ms speeds, purely because of commission structures.
+Most hosting review sites run on affiliate commissions.
+They rank providers by who pays the highest referral fees, not by how the servers perform.
+I have seen hosts with 30-second response times ranked above providers delivering sub-100ms speeds, purely because of commission structures.

-We took a different approach.
-HostScore analyzes measurable performance data across seven key categories:
+We chose a different path.
+HostScore analyses measurable performance data across seven key categories:

 - Performance - Real server response times and page load speeds